 Materials and methods should be given in sufficient detail so that interested readers can reproduce the work and obtain comparable results.
 Describe the procedures used in detail.
 Cite well-established and standard methods properly and give only the details needed.
 In case computer software is used, the name and version of the software should be presented clearly, including whether the relevant program code is available.

-Present your results in logical sequence in the text, tables, and figures.
-The results should be concise and precise, in which the most important findings should be summarized or emphasized.
+Present your results in logical sequence in the text, Figures, Schemes, and Tables.
+The results should be concise and precise, in which the most important findings should be summarised or emphasised.